-We are delighted to be working with Microsoft to present IK Prize 2016.
-The IK Prize is an annual competition named in memory of the philanthropist Irene Kreitman and initiated by The Porter Foundation which celebrates digital creativity in all its forms.
-The Prize is presented by Tate to a team, company or individual for an original idea that uses the power of digital technology to connect Tate’s collection of 500 years of British Art to a wider audience.
-In addition to their generous support of the prize, Microsoft are also offering consultancy and technical support to the nominees and the winner as they develop their projects.
+In 2015, Tate worked with Microsoft to present IK Prize 2016.
+The IK Prize was an annual competition at Tate Britain, named in memory of the philanthropist Irene Kreitman and initiated by The Porter Foundation which celebrated digital creativity in all its forms.
+The Prize was presented by Tate to a team, company or individual for an original idea that uses the power of digital technology to connect Tate’s collection of 500 years of British Art to a wider audience.
+In addition to their generous support of the prize, Microsoft also offered consultancy and technical support to the nominees and the winner as they developed their projects.

 "Every year we look forward to the creativity and innovation displayed in the entries for the IK Prize.
 It is one of the highlights of the digital calendar for Tate.
 We are delighted Microsoft is partnering with us on this now well-established prize for the first time, taking it into a new era.'

 "We are incredibly honoured and excited to partner with a globally relevant and influential institution such as Tate on their IK Prize.
 Microsoft is a leader in this year’s theme of artificial intelligence and we cannot wait to see how AI technology will help empower people to experience and enjoy Tate’s collections further."

 In 2016, the IK Prize focused on challenging digital creatives to use a form of artificial intelligence to explore, investigate or ‘understand’ British art in the Tate collection.